 My player can’t render player smoothly if always on top is set to “no”, but I still need to scroll it under an element.

 Depending on circumstances, you may be able to leverage the fact that sub playlists are always rendered on top of other elements, including tickers.
 So in this example the BBC logo is actually a sub-playlist with just 1 slide set to play forever.
 The BBC logo we’ve been using is 267×200 pixels, so we created a playlist with that aspect ratio.
 Next we set the slide to play forever and added the BBC logo on the first and only slide covering entire canvas.
-Then we went back to the playlist and included the logo as a sub playlist so ticker would scroll underneath it, see example.
+Then we went back to the playlist and included the logo as a sub playlist so ticker would scroll underneath it.

 What happens if my player doesn’t have Internet connection?